 Some servers do not support CORS but do support an older, read-only alternative called JSONP.
 Wikipedia is one such server.

-Let's build a simple search that shows suggestions from wikipedia as we type in a text box.
+Here is a simple search that shows suggestions from Wikipedia as the user types in a text box:

 Wikipedia offers a modern